-A: After you’re pre-approved, you can start shopping for a home.
+A: After you’re pre-qualified, you can start shopping for a home.
 Make a list of all the features you want and be sure to give a copy to your real estate agent.
 Categorize your list into “must-have,” “nice to have” and “cannot have” to make it easier to narrow down your choices.

 Q:What happens when I find a home I want to purchase?

 A: When it comes time to make an offer on a home, your real estate agent will guide you through this process.
 It typically starts with submitting a formal offer letter to the sellers or their agent.
 This letter would include the amount of your offer and any conditions you’d like to include.
 Before you make an offer, you will want to make sure the asking price is in line with other homes in the area.
 You’ll also want to consider the current condition of the home.
 Is it “move-in ready” or will you have to make substantial improvements?
 If the home needs major upgrades or has been on the market for a long time, you might consider submitting a lower offer.

 Q: Do I need a fixed-rate or an adjustable-rate mortgage?

 A: A fixed-rate loan has one interest rate that stays the same throughout the term of the loan, while an adjustable-rate loan is linked to the prime interest rate and can change over time.
 Adjustable-rate mortgages (called ARMs) are often popular because they offer lower rates in the beginning, but borrowers need to be cautious of how a higher monthly payment would impact their budgets if the rate rises.
 One of the main factors to consider in deciding between these loans is the length of time you plan to stay in the home.
 Your First Citizens mortgage lender can help you decide which is right for you.